ProSuite/techblog/_posts/2020-08-18-desktop-addins-without-the-sdk.md

 *Config.esriaddinx* will be gone.
 You have to maintain this file manually.
 In my opinion, this is a small price to pay.
-Indeed, I believe the dependency should be the other way round: auto-generate *Conig.esriaddinx* from code and attributes.
+Indeed, I believe the dependency should be the other way round: auto-generate *Config.esriaddinx* from code and attributes.

 The *Config.Designer.cs* file also contains some “static” code.
 You may want to (1) start with the SDK to have it generate this code, or (2) copy it from another project, or (3) write it yourself.

+You still need ESRI.ArcGIS.Desktop.AddIns.dll from the SDK.

 The approach described so far will not build and deploy the Add-In from within VS. However, this is useful during